luiseduardobrito/luiseduardobrito.github.io/_posts/2016-04-05-creating-electron-chat-using-socket-io.md

 ## Download full source

-The full source and docs are available in the GitHub repository.
+The full source and docs are available in the [GitHub repository](https://github.com/luiseduardobrito/sample-chat-electron){:target="_blank"}.
 You can download the latest source directly from the repository using the link below:

 - [Download full source (zip)](https://github.com/luiseduardobrito/sample-chat-electron/archive/master.zip){:target="_blank"}